• +1-800-513-5423

 Benzo and opioid overdoses are on the rise in the country.
 If you are taking benzos and an opioid get help now before a benzo opioid interaction happens to you.

 When combining Benzodiazepines and opioids there is a significant increase in the chances of accidental overdose.
 More than 30% of opioid overdoses are also testing positive for benzos and in 2015, 23% of people who died from opioid-related overdoses were also using benzodiazepines.
-People that are using both benzos and opioids are at a higher risk of having to be admitted into the hospital for a drug-related emergency.
+People who are using both benzos and opioids are at a higher risk of having to be admitted into the hospital for a drug-related emergency.
 If you are using both benzos and opioids you are putting yourself in danger of a fatal overdose.

 Do not stop any prescription medications without consulting your doctor first.
 Most doctors will help you taper down your medications to help avoid heavy withdrawal symptoms.
 If you have been prescribed short-acting benzos for longer than 4 weeks the chances of dependency go up exponentially.